NEW MEXICO JUNIOR COLLEGE

 |M.||Corequisite(s):||Human A&PII Lab- BI224AL|

 This course is a continuation of BI 214A.
-Nervous, endocrine, cardiovascular, lymphatic, respiratory, excretory, digestive systems and reproductive systems are studied.
-Enrollment restricted to nursing and preprofessional students or by consent of the instructor.
-This is a 4 credit hour course.
-Prerequisite: BI 214A or consent of the instructor.
+Nervous, endocrine, cardiovascular, lymphatic, respiratory, excretory, digestive systems, and reproductive systems are studied.
+This course is a prerequisite for nursing and recommended for pre-allied health students.
+Concurrent enrollment in BI 224A L (laboratory) is required.
+Prerequisite: BI 214A Human Anatomy & Physiology I or consent of the instructor

 For science and non-science majors, BI 224A will transfer to most two and four year colleges for credit as a laboratory life science.
 Information concerning articulation agreements with regional colleges and universities can be obtained at the NMJC Counseling Office.
 It is important to check with institution to which you are planning to transfer to determine transferability.
 Planning for course credit transfer is ultimately the student’s responsibility.
 All students are encouraged to keep the course syllabus as it will help determine the transferability of this course credit to another institution.